 Search

 Dashboard objects let you create more elaborate layouts that contain multiple plots and axes, and/or multiple kinds of chart graphics in same plot area.
-If you need only simple charts, use Chart -derived classes as shown in Getting Started guide.
+If you need only simple charts, use Chart -derived classes as shown in Getting Started guide and previous tutorials.

 The Dashboard class represents a container of visual components such as plots, line graphics and text labels.
 Initially the dashboard contains two Panel classes to which its components should be added: